The Expensify election email

 I do admire the lack of political apathy that individuals are showing lately but I must say this email from a corporation struck me as being inappropriate for a few reasons.
 The most obvious one is that getting an email as an Australian customer telling me that I should vote for a specific candidate in the American foreign election is awkward at the very least.
 I feel like if Australian companies were to indiscriminantly send emails to their American customers with advice for who to vote for in an Australian election it would be equally absurd and inappropriate.
 Also given various election laws and data privacy/usage laws in various parts of the world I'm not entirely sure this email was legal in many jurisdictions in which it was received.
 Specifically emails used from company work had just been co-opted into a political campaign, many people would have had their emails signed up for them and are now getting something that's pretty close to spam.
 There's a fairly good chance this was never mentioned in the user agreement, and honestly if this was explicitly covered in the user agreement I'd never have signed up if I saw it.

-The reason this email makes me uncomfortable is not a partisan one and really isn't even to do with the upcoming election in the USA.
+The reason this email makes me uncomfortable is not a partisan one and really isn't even to do with the upcoming election in the USA, since I can't even vote in that election.
 As a general rule I strongly feel as though the business sector should not be pressuring people to vote in a certain way.
 This is especially the case with regards to putting any sort of pressure on employees to conform to a political position, this I think is especially toxic to the ideas of democracy.
 If I got an email at work where the management or the board told me to vote for a specific candidate this would make for a very uncomfortable place to work at even if I agreed with their candidate.
 Coming back to the partisan angle for a moment, one of the most disturbing trends I'm seeing is a further slide into hyper-partisan politics that is more about belonging to a "team" than anything else.
 In this mindset "winning" becomes more important than the constitution, "winning" becomes more important than good policy, and so on.
 The goal can quickly shift from good governance to trying to ensure that one's team is in power no matter what.
 The more denigrated the other team is the easier this slide happens.